What is the Paris Tourist Tax? (and how much is it?)

 What’s the tourist tax for?

 When travelling around a lot of Europe, you’ll often find a mandatory extra charge known as the tourist tax either when you pay for the hotel or upon checking in.
-Other places where the tax is implemented include Italy, Germany, Switzerland, and Greece.
+Other places where the tax is implemented include Italy, Germany, Switzerland, Greece, Hungary, Croatia, Belgium, the Netherlands, Malta, Austria, Bulgaria, and several other countries which don’t have the tax implemented nationwide, but rather in specific regions.

-There was a tourist tax prior to January 2024, but it was a maximum of a few euros per night.
-In light of the Olympics coming to Paris, the city has decided to up the tourist tax by over 200%!
+There was a tourist tax before January 2024, but it was a maximum of a few euros per night.
+As of January 1st 2026, Paris has significantly increased its tourist tax rates.

 Who does the tourist tax apply to?